QuantEcon/lecture-python-advanced.myst/lectures/calvo_gradient.md

   name: python3
 ---

-# Machine Learning a Model of Calvo
+# Machine Learning a Ramsey Plan

+In this lecture, we'll study the same   Ramsey problem that we also study in this quantecon lecture {doc}`calvo`.

+In that lecture, we an analytic approach based on ``dynamic programming squared`` to guide computation of a Ramsey plan.

+Dynamic programming squared provided us with much useful  information about mathematical  objects that represent a Ramsey plan recursively and how to compute it efficiently.

+Included in that information are descriptions of

+  * the **state** variable confronting a continuation Ramsey planner
+  * two Bellman equations
+    * one that describes the behavior of the representative agent
+    * another that describes the decision problems of a Ramsey planner and of a continuation Ramsey planner

+In this lecture, we approach the Ramsey planner in a less sophisticated way that proceeds not knowing any of the structure imparted by dynamic programming squared.

+Instead, we use a brute force **machine learning** approach that naively states the Ramsey problem in terms of a pair of infinite sequences of real numbers that the Ramsey planner chooses
+ * a sequence $\vec \theta$ of inflation rates
+ * a sequence $\vec \mu$ of money growh rates

+We'll actually deploy two machine learning approaches, one more naive than the other.

+ * the first is really lazy.
+    * it just hands a Python function that computes the Ramsey planner's objective over to a gradient descent algorithm
+ * the second is less lazy.
+     * it exerts the effort required to express the Ramsey planner's criterion as an affine quadratic form in $\vec \mu$, computes first-order conditions for an optimum, and solves  the resulting system of simultaneous linear  equations for $\vec \mu$ and then $\vec \theta$.

+While these machine learning (ML) approaches succeed in recovering the same Ramsey plan computed in this quantecon lecture {doc}`calvo`, they don't  reveal the structure that is exploited in that lecture's application of dynamic programming squared.

+But that structure is lurking in the answers provided by our ML approach, if only we ask exactly the right questions.

+Those questions can be answered by running particular linear  regressions on components of
+$\vec \mu, \vec \theta$, as we show at the end of this lecture.

+## The Model

-This lecture describes a  linear-quadratic versions of a model that Guillermo Calvo {cite}`Calvo1978` used to illustrate the **time inconsistency** of optimal government plans.
+The basic model is  linear-quadratic version of a model that Guillermo Calvo {cite}`Calvo1978` used to illustrate the **time inconsistency** of optimal government plans.

 The model focuses attention on intertemporal tradeoffs between

-- welfare benefits that anticipations of future  deflation generate  by decreasing  costs of holding real money balances and thereby increasing a representative agent's *liquidity*, as measured by his or her holdings of real money balances, and
+- welfare benefits that a representative  agent's anticipations of future  deflation generate  by decreasing  costs of holding real money balances and thereby increasing a representative agent's *liquidity*, as measured by  holdings of real money balances, and
-- costs associated with the  distorting taxes that the government must levy in order to acquire the paper money that it will  destroy  in order to generate anticipated deflation
+- costs associated with the  distorting taxes that the government  levies  to acquire the paper money that it  destroys  in order to generate anticipated deflation

 The model features